-On campus delivery
+On campus or online study

 |Course name||Course description||Level||Credits|